zarqman/smart_assets/README.md

 In order to minimize the risks of long caching while using this gem, requests where the requested filename is mutated will set `Cache-Control: public,max-age=60`.

-This can configured in your environment files (or an initializer). `max-age` is in seconds.
+This can be configured in your environment files (or an initializer). `max-age` is in seconds.
 If you've configured apache or nginx to set Cache-Control, you may need to ensure that configuration doesn't override this.

     config.smart_assets.cache_control = 'public,max-age=60'